colossus06/CKA-CKAD-Study-Group-2024/week-I-cluster-setup/README.md

-# Setting up a Kubernetes Cluster with 1 Master and 2 Worker Nodes
+# Setting up a Vanilla Kubernetes Cluster with 1 Master and 2 Worker Nodes

 ## The Challenge and Solution